 Compare the top and bottom gray squares for their brightness.
 They appear (and, indeed, physically are) equal.
-Moving the mouse over the image removes the red bars.
+Moving the mouse over the image (or tapping it) removes the red bars.
 Now the squares appear in a different context, and lo and behold, they do not look equal anymore.

 Comment.
 When interpreted as a 3-dimensional scene, our visual system immediately estimates a lighting vector and uses this to judge the property of the material.

 The explanation is disputed by Todorovic (1997) [thanks to Mark E. McCourt for the pointer].
 However, I do not find his counter example (bottom left) completely convincing.
 See next illusion for a stronger effect.

 Adelson EH (1993) Perceptual organization and the judgment of brightness.
 Science 262:2042–2044

 Todorovic D (1997) Lightness and junctions.
 Percept 26:379–395